marcoboerner/OpenSwiftUIViews/README.md

 ### OpenAlignView

+#### Introduced at WWDC 2022, there is now also a native version for that.

 Allows to align the size of the frames of _multiple_ views from multiple stacks in rows and cols.

 ### OpenAlignOffset

+#### Introduced at WWDC 2022, there is now also a native version for that.

 Aligns the offset of _multiple_ views organized in rows and cols, aligning both axes.